 The product giving the greatest contribution will be the most profitable.
 To maximise profit, resources should be mobilised towards that product which gives the maximum contribution.
 But contribution is not the only criterion for deciding profitability.
 In real life, there may be several factors which may put a limit on the number of units to be produced even if the products give a high contribution.
 These factors are equally important for arriving at managerial decisions because these factors limit the volume of output at a particular point of time or over a period. these are called key factors, scarce factors, limiting factors, principal budget factors or governing factors.
 The limiting factors may be sale, raw material, labour, plant capacity and availability of capital e.g., for a concern established in a relatively new town, labour may be a key factor or the concern may find it difficult to acquire an unlimited quantity of raw material because of scarcity or the quota system, etc. In the later case material will be the key factor.
-The extent of influence of these factors should be considered and that course of action should be adopted which gives the highest contribution per unit of key factor.
+The extent of influence of these factors should be carefully examined before arriving at a particular decision.
+Contribution per unit of key factor should be considered and that course of action should be adopted which gives the highest contribution per unit of key factor.